brian-xu/wildfire-prediction/README.md

 # Wildfire Prediction

-This is a complete machine learning application for predicting wildfire spread in the United States.
-The model architecture is written in PyTorch, with heavy use of GeoPandas and rasterio for data processing.
+This is a machine learning application for predicting wildfire spread.
+The main architecture is written in PyTorch, and GeoPandas and rasterio are used for data processing.

-# Demos
+# Overview

-The purpose of this project was mainly self-educational, and being a student I decided not to invest the considerable amount of resources training and deploying a production-quality model would require.
-As a result, a permanently running and public demo was out of the scope of the project (although the architecture would lend itself well to a GitHub pages one.)
-Nonetheless, I wrote scalable, efficient, and accurate code for training and deployment and verified convergence on a subset of the training data.

-[app/static](app/static) contains a very lightweight JavaScript demo for displaying results.
+I created this project with the intent of challenging myself to build a complete machine learning application, from the model architecture to a web application.
+I considered actually training and deploying a model, but was unsatisfied with the 15-kilometer constraint imposed by the dataset.
+Scraping historical data to create a new dataset was out of the scope of the project, so I decided against it.

+The repository is broken up into several components:

+[train/](train) contains the model architecture and the training loop.

+[preprocessing/](preprocessing) describes how to download and handle the geographical data the model requires.

+[app/](app) contains a script for generating fire spread predictions, as well as code for an interactive map to view those predictions.

 # Reproduction

-To the best of my ability, I have described the necessary steps to configure and deploy an application using all or some of the code in this repository.
 Each folder has a README with specifics for that aspect of the project.

 Under the [BSD 3 License](LICENSE), you are free to distribute and modify the